yinyanfr/comic-dl/docs/user/sites.md

 Ganma is a non-pirate site where contents are behind the paywall (680 JPY monthly), you need a subscription purchased via Google Play Store and App Store and link it to your Ganma account.

 Ganma provides official Japanese manga series.

+This module will be maintained for as long as my Ganma subscription lasts.